-20.2.4 International activities
+20.3.4 International activities

-Alongside its efforts to strengthen the climate resilience of Member States, the EU has taken steps to enhance international climate adaptation in line with international agreements, such as the UNFCCC, the Paris Agreement, the United Nations Sustainable Development Goals (UNSDGs) and the Sendai Framework for Disaster Risk Reduction.
-For instance, the EC is currently working on supporting partner countries' efforts to develop and implement their nationally determined contributions, national adaptation plans, disaster risk reduction.
-The EC has also committed to advancing international efforts on adaptation and it has joined and financially supported several international adaptation initiatives, including Adaptation Without Borders, the Africa Adaptation Initiative, the International Coral Reef Initiative and the All-Atlantic Ocean Research and Innovation Alliance.
+Alongside its efforts to strengthen the climate resilience of Member States, the EU has taken steps to enhance international climate adaptation in line with international agreements, such as the UNFCCC, the Paris Agreement, the United Nations Sustainable Development Goals and the Sendai Framework for Disaster Risk Reduction.
+For instance, the EC is currently working on supporting partner countries' efforts to develop and implement their nationally determined contributions, national adaptation plans, disaster risk reduction strategies and their reporting on Sendai Framework indicators for disaster risk reduction.
+The EC has also committed to advancing international efforts on adaptation, and it has joined and financially supported several international adaptation initiatives, including Adaptation Without Borders, the Africa Adaptation Initiative, the International Coral Reef Initiative and the All-Atlantic Ocean Research and Innovation Alliance.

-20.3 Policy readiness, risk ownership and policy horizon
+20.4 Policy readiness, risk ownership and policy horizon

-The latest EU adaptation strategy has played an important role in accelerating action on climate adaptation at both the EU and Member State levels and made marked improvements in mainstreaming physical climate risks into many essential policy areas.
+The latest EU adaptation strategy has played an important role in accelerating action on climate adaptation at both EU and Member State level and made marked improvements in mainstreaming physical climate risks into many essential policy areas.

 Table 20.1 presents the aggregated findings of the indicative policy analysis from the thematic factsheets (Chapters 3-9) and risk storylines (Chapters 10-17) in this report.
-All the results of EUCRA's structured risk assessment, of which the policy analysis is a part, are presented in Chapter 18 and the underlying methodology is presented in Annex 2.
+All the results of EUCRA's structured risk assessment, of which the policy analysis is a part, are presented in Chapter 18, and the underlying methodology is presented in Annex 2.
 The remainder of this section discusses selected findings from Table 20.1.